-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF: CURRENT PERFORMANCE satisfied.
-See Figure 21 Satisfaction with Wastewater Services on page 117.
 Our wastewater systems are built, operated and maintained so that failures can be managed and responded to quickly.

 Overflows resulting from a blockage or other fault in the wastewater system are attended and resolved within the target timeframes.

 Measured by attendance and resolution times recorded in Confirm.

 Mandatory measure 3.

 Attendance time - from the time Council receives notification to the time that service personnel reach the site.

 Target: Attendance median ≤60 mins.
-This target was not measured in 2018/2019 due to issues with accurate recordings of response times.
-The system to measure response times has now been fixed.

 Resolution time - from the time Council receives notification to the time that the service personnel confirm resolution of the blockage or other fault.
-Target: Resolution This target was not measured in 2018/2019 due to issues with accurate recordings of resolution times.
-The system to measure resolution times has now been fixed.

-median ≤9 hrs.
+Target: Resolution median ≤9 hrs.